CloudoguNguyen/BachelorGo/README.md

 - `go run app.go`

-- talk to the bot on `https://nguyenbachelorthesis.slack.com/`
+- talk to the BachelorBot on `https://nguyenbachelorthesis.slack.com/`.
+Use `%new`to start a conversation